The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Robustness Checks

-First, we test the potential influence on the influx of younger men to Tokyo in 1955.
-As discussed earlier, there must have been an influx of male workers aged in their 10s--20s to 1955 Tokyo.
-Table~\ref{tab:r_outliers} presents the results from the specification including an indicator variable for observations aged 17--29 in 1955 Tokyo in equation~\ref{bs}.
-In this specification, we control for unobserved factors that might be correlated with changes in the sex ratio for those aged 17--29 in Tokyo from 1950 to 1955.
-As shown, the results are largely unchanged if we include the indicator variable for the potential influx of men into the metropolitan area.
+As discussed in Section~\ref{sec:sec_data}, there might have been an influx of male workers in their 10s--20s to 1955 Tokyo.
+We tested the influence of this potential endogenous response in our baseline regressions for the 1955 sample by including an indicator variable for observations aged 17--29 in 1955 Tokyo in the control variables.
+In this expanded regression, we control for unobserved factors that might be correlated with changes in the sex ratio for those aged 17--29 in Tokyo from 1950 to 1955.
+Table~\ref{tab:r_rob_tokyo} lists the results.
+The estimates for women (Panel A) and men (Panel B) are largely unchanged from the main results (see Panel B in Table~\ref{tab:r_main}).
+This supports the evidence that, while the number of immigrants moving into a large city might change part of the sex ratio for younger cohorts, it does not influence the overall results.